TheJoin95/thejoin95.github.io/public/articles/2019-03-28-manage-record-dns-updater-register-python.md

+---
----title: Register.it - Dynamic DNS Updater
+title: Register.it - Dynamic DNS Updater
 description: Manage the DNS record for your domain
 permalink: manage-record-dns-updater-register-python
 icon: document